yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 Toolbox uses the the internal MD 'code' font for display and outputs.
 Typically a Monospaced font so text columns align.
 >> If your language's double-byte characters do not display properly, then change in advanced mode; General Tools>Set MD Fonts
 >> Change 'code' font.
-Please only use a fixed-width Monospaced sol that column alignments are maintained (but your choice).
+Please only use a fixed-width Monospaced so that column alignments are maintained (but your choice).

 Features:
 - Main window shows various diagnostic data and MD Preferences